 Documents required for tax filing

-There are different documents required for tax filing that need to be kept ready before you file your taxes.
+There are different documents required for income tax filing that need to be kept ready before you file your taxes.
 These include Form 16, Form 16A, investment receipts and proofs.
 Read our guide on document checklist that will help you be ready to file taxes.

 Income tax slab rates